Kota Jababeka

-Kota Jababeka is an integrated industry-based township development at Cikarang, Indonesia, which is within Greater Jakarta.
-It is located 35 km east of Jakarta city center with a land area of about 5,600 hectares.
+Kota Jababeka is an integrated industry-based township development in the town of Cikarang, Bekasi Regency, which is within Greater Jakarta.
+Owned by Kawasan Industri Jababeka (which was originally established to develop the township), it is located 35 km east of Jakarta city center with a land area of about 5,600 hectares.
 The township has separate zones for industrial, residential and commercial purpose.
 The township has a public transportation network, shopping, leisure and entertainment establishments, as well as a dry port, power plants, water treatment plants, waste water treatment plants and other civic amenities.
 The township can be reached by Jakarta–Cikampek Toll Road and takes about 1 – 1.5 hours journey from Jakarta.